Mark (rugby): History

 For much of rugby's history, a mark could be made anywhere on the field, but under more stringent conditions: the marking player had to have both feet on the ground at the time of calling "Mark!", the defending side were allowed to advance as far as the mark in defending against the subsequent kick, and the kick itself had to propel the ball at least as far forward as the mark (in conjunction with the second stipulation, this effectively prevented the marking side from keeping possession with a tap-kick).
 However, under these restrictions a goal could be attempted.
 In the 1970s the mark was changed to the definition given above, except that it could be made anywhere in the defending side's 22; it is no longer a requirement that the marking player have both feet on the ground.

 Other football codes

 The mark in rugby is similar to the fair catch in American football.
-The fair catch kick is still an option following a fair catch in the National Football League and high school football rule books but is not mandatory and rarely used due to strategic disadvantages; it has been stricken from the college football rulebook.
+The fair catch kick is still an option following a fair catch in the National Football League and high school football rule books but is not mandatory and rarely used due to strategic disadvantages;it was absent from the college football rulebook for decades, though Division I college football restored the option for the 2026 season.

 Marks are used in Australian Football as well.
 Although the difference is, that marks are taken all over the ground and is one of the most important skills.